Cookies Policy

 Description: We offer: • Surface treatment of materials using high-power laser texturing to generate nano/microstructured surfaces with controlled textural patterns. • High-precision laser micromachining using ultrashort laser pulses (femtoseconds and nanoseconds). • Printing of designs and/or patterns on metals, ceramics, plastics, glass, etc. • Cleaning of works of art using laser processing with ultrashort laser pulses, which effectively remove layers of dirt or layers of no artistic interest. • Direct synthesis of colloidal dispersions (nanofluids) using laser ablation of liquids. • Other services to be agreed upon, applying the capabilities of the infrastructure.
 Potential applications in: materials, medicine, the environment, catalysis and/or energy.
 The service applicant will describe the required measures to the person in charge, in order to assess their feasibility and determine the budget and conditions under which they can be carried out.
 Responsible: Oscar Bomati Miguel; oscar.bomati@uca.es

-Description: A wide range of surface characterisation options are available: topography, roughness measurements, mapping of mechanical parameters (elastic modulus and deformation), electrical parameters (conductivity and surface potential), magnetic parameters (domain size), and thermal parameters (thermal conductivity), always with nanometric resolution.
-The maximum measurable roughness is limited by the vertical displacement of the scanner (up to 14 microns), with scanning areas of up to 100×100 microns.
-It performs studies on nanoscale defects or discontinuities, wear and delamination of coatings, distribution of components in composites, effects of thermal degradation, and other surface modifications.
-AFM probes and technical reports will be paid for separately.
-Those requesting the service will describe their needs in order to assess feasibility and determine the detailed budget and terms under which it can be carried out.
-Other proposals for collaboration will be subject to evaluation.
-Responsible: Manuel Domínguez de la Vega; manolo.dominguez@uca.es
+Description: A wide range of surface characterisation options is available: topography, roughness measurements, and mapping of mechanical parameters (elastic modulus and deformation), electrical parameters (conductivity and surface potential), magnetic parameters (domain size), and thermal parameters (thermal conductivity), all at nanometre resolution.
+The maximum measurable roughness is limited by the vertical displacement of the scanner (up to 14 micrometres), with scanning areas of up to 100 × 100 micrometres.
+We carry out studies on nanoscale defects or discontinuities, wear and delamination of coatings, distribution of components in composites, effects of thermal degradation, and other surface modifications.
+AFM probes and technical reports will be charged separately.
+The party requesting the service will describe their requirements so that we can assess feasibility and determine a detailed quote and the terms under which the work can be carried out.
+Other proposals for collaboration will be considered.
+Manager: Manuel Domínguez de la Vega; manolo.dominguez@uca.es

-Description: The service offers a comprehensive approach to the development and study of catalysts, from their synthesis to their evaluation under laboratory operating conditions.
-This includes the preparation of catalysts by hydrothermal synthesis, incipient wet impregnation and rotary evaporators, with the possibility of working on a small scale (high-throughput screening) or producing larger quantities (up to 5 L).
-Catalytic evaluation is carried out in reactors designed by the research group itself, which provides great versatility and adaptability to new scientific and industrial challenges.
-Reactors for photocatalysis, high pressure (batch and continuous) and gas phase are included, applicable to processes such as gas oxidation, selective hydrogenation, dry or aqueous reforming and CO₂ recovery.
-All systems are integrated with gas chromatography (TCD, FID, PDD) and/or mass spectrometry for continuous monitoring of catalytic performance.
-Responsible: Miguel Ángel Cauqui López; miguelangel.cauqui@uca.es
+Description: The service offers a comprehensive approach to the development and study of catalysts, from their synthesis through to their evaluation under laboratory operating conditions.
+This includes the preparation of catalysts via hydrothermal synthesis, wet impregnation and rotary evaporators, with the option to work on a small scale (high-throughput screening) or produce larger quantities (up to 5 L).
+Catalytic evaluation is carried out in reactors designed by the research group itself, providing great versatility and the ability to adapt to new scientific and industrial challenges.
+This includes reactors for photocatalysis, high-pressure (batch and continuous) and gas-phase processes, applicable to processes such as gas oxidation, selective hydrogenation, dry or aqueous reforming, and CO₂ utilisation.
+All systems are integrated with gas chromatography (TCD, FID, PDD) and/or mass spectrometry for the continuous monitoring of catalytic performance.
+Manager: Miguel Ángel Cauqui López; miguelangel.cauqui@uca.es

-Description: We offer rapid and environmentally friendly synthesis of nanoparticle colloids using high-energy ultrasound.
-Next, the surface plasmon resonance of these colloids will be characterised (if applicable) using ultraviolet-visible spectrophotometry, and an indicative particle size distribution will be provided (using DLS).
-We also offer the synthesis of other types of materials, such as sol-gel or polymers, using ultrasound or microwaves, as well as their complete electrochemical characterisation (if applicable).
-With regard to the fee, the person requesting the service will describe the necessary measurements or studies to the person in charge, in order to jointly assess its feasibility and determine the budget and terms under which it can be carried out.
-The group is open to evaluating other proposals for collaboration.
-Responsible: José María Palacios Santander; josem.palacios@uca.es
+Description: We offer the rapid and environmentally friendly synthesis of nanoparticle colloids using high-energy ultrasound.
+Subsequently, the surface plasmon resonance of these colloids will be characterised (where applicable) using ultraviolet-visible spectrophotometry, and an indicative particle size distribution will be provided (using DLS).
+We also offer the synthesis of other types of materials, such as sol-gel or polymeric materials, using ultrasound or microwaves, as well as their complete electrochemical characterisation (where applicable).
+Regarding the fee, the client requesting the service will describe the necessary measurements or studies to the person in charge, so that we can jointly assess their feasibility and determine the budget and terms under which they can be carried out.
+The group is open to considering other proposals for collaboration.
+Manager: José María Palacios Santander; josem.palacios@uca.es

-Description: The Advanced Laser Welding Centre (CASOL) is available for use in the development of industrial studies and projects, which requires the presence of UCA technical staff who are experts in laser and hybrid laser welding technology.
-Depending on the client, different objectives may be defined, such as the optimisation of variables under specific welding conditions or the analysis of specific welding variables.
-Due to the technical complexity involved in the use of the equipment, equipment start-up times, part positioning, robot trajectory programming, etc., the service is offered in full 8-hour days.
-The fee includes the use of the equipment and technical assistance from the researcher in charge throughout the day.
-Other proposals for collaboration will be subject to evaluation.
-Responsible: José María Sánchez Amaya; josemaria.sanchez@uca.es
+Description: The Advanced Laser Welding Centre (CASOL) is available for use in the development of industrial studies and projects, which necessarily require the presence of UCA technical staff with expertise in laser and hybrid laser welding technology.
+Depending on the client’s requirements, various objectives may be defined, such as the optimisation of variables under specific welding conditions or the analysis of specific welding variables.
+Due to the technical complexity involved in using the equipment, including equipment start-up times, part positioning, robot path programming, etc., the service is offered in full 8-hour sessions.
+The fee includes use of the equipment and technical assistance from the lead researcher throughout the session.
+Other collaboration proposals will be considered.
+Manager: José María Sánchez Amaya; josemaria.sanchez@uca.es

 SERVICES WITH FIXED RATES